SAF Volunteer Corps: Background of military volunteerism

 With the passing of the People's Defence Force Act in 1965, the SVF became a component of the People's Defence Force (PDF) and its units were absorbed into the SAF as full-time National Service operational battalions to supplement the regular army.
-A a volunteer force was considered as the fastest way for the nation to build up a credible defence force before the conscription-based national service was introduced in March 1967.
+A volunteer force was considered as the fastest way for the nation to build up a credible defence force before the conscription-based national service was introduced in March 1967.
 Many volunteer officers were also transferred to the regular army.
 The volunteers continued to play a role in national security, which included the training of part-time National Servicemen when National Service was introduced in 1967, whilst the PDF also reduced the need to raise and maintain a large army on a permanent basis.
 With the introduction of compulsory full-time national service, growth of NS and the SAF, the number of volunteers declined and dwindled, and the last volunteer battalion, 101st PDF Battalion, held its final parade in 1984 and was disbanded in March 1984.
 The reservists branch of the PDF, however, continued to exist and was split into 1 PDF Command and 2 PDF Command on 1 April 1985.
 On 6 December 2004, 1 PDF Command was drawn down and its units transferred to the Combined Arms Division to enhance its operational capability.
 On the other hand, the capability of 2 PDF was enhanced over the years.
 Today, it plays a key role in protecting key installations and in coordinating military resources to assist other agencies during civil emergencies.

 By 1967, as national service was being introduced, the first Prime Minister of Singapore Lee Kuan Yew had, in fact, wanted women to serve NS like their male counterparts.
 He once said, "I was keen to have our women do national service as Israeli women did, because that would reinforce the people’s will to defend themselves.
 But Goh Keng Swee did not want his then new ministry to carry this extra burden.
 As the other ministers in Defco (Defence Council) were also not anxious to draft our women, I did not press my point."
 To make up for that the PDF had a women's component, all volunteers.